Victorian Railways V class (diesel-hydraulic)

 The locomotive features a 40 hp Fordson tractor engine which drove four hydraulic motors.
 It was the smallest locomotive owned by the VR and later the Metropolitan Transit Authority.

 Buffers and autocouplers were fitted to allow it to couple up to screw coupled stock (Swing Door trains or Tait trains) or Knuckle coupled stock (Harris trains, Hitachi trains).
 For coupling to the Comeng trains, a conversion coupler was required.
 This attached to the Comeng 'multi function' coupler and converted it to a temporary knuckle coupling.

-The locomotive was originally painted in a bright red with a black under frame, before receiving the Victorian railways blue and yellow paint scheme.
-In the early 80s it would repainted into Metropolitan Transit Authority green and gold livery which it currently remains in.
+The locomotive was originally painted in a bright red with a black under frame, before receiving the Victorian Railways' blue and gold paint scheme in early 1974; during this time it was replaced by RT46 at Jolimont.
+It was sighted being towed back to Newport Workshops for repairs in August 1976.